wborgeaud/ctf-writeups/GoogleCTF2019/gate-lock/GateLock.md

 ![Initial](initial.png)
 The input consists of 20 levers, and we need to find an assignement Up/Down of these levers to light up the final wire of this circuit.

 There are 2^20 configurations of levers, which is around 1 million.
 So this is easily bruteforceable (we could also use Z3 to be fancy).
-The only question is how do we simulate the circuit?
+The only question is: how do we simulate the circuit?

 After spending some time looking how to write scripts in Minetest, get the map data, or just use a bot, I decided it would be just easier to write the circuit on a cheat of paper and transcript it in python.
 So I did just that...